tonethar/IGME-430-Fall-2024/exercises/4-http-methods-with-json-server.md

 - ***Submnission***:
   - ZIP up and post your **quotes-app-3/** folder to the myCOurses dropbox
-  - Don;t worry about posting **quotes-server/** - I will test the client app with my version
+  - Don't worry about posting **quotes-server/** - I will test the client app with my version of the server
-  - Don;t worry about posting anything to banjo - it won;t work anyway because **quotes-server/** is only running locally
+  - Don't worry about posting anything to banjo - it won;t work anyway because **quotes-server/** is only running locally

 ---